 - Go to the Forwarding and POP/IMAP tab.

 - Under POP Download:, make sure Enable POP for all mail or Enable POP for mail that arrives from now on is selected.

-- Note: If Gmail POP access is already enabled for the account, nothing will be selected initially, and POP is enabled will appear under Status:.
+- Note: If POP access is already enabled for the account, nothing will be selected initially, and POP is enabled will appear under Status:.

 Note: See below for explanations of the possible options.

 - Click Save Changes.

-Now, you can set up your email program to access Gmail using POP using the correct Gmail POP settings.
+Now, you can set up your email program to access your account via POP using the correct Gmail POP3 settings.